-• the immediate need for federal agencies to process nearly 40 surface mining permits held up by the United States

-Environmental Protection Agency (EPA); these coal mining permits represent the potential to produce more than 125,000,000 tons of coal over the life of the operations and the generation of more than 3,500 jobs directly or indirectly
+• the immediate processing of nearly 40 surface mining permits held up by the U.S. Environmental Protection Agency (EPA); these coal mining permits represent the potential to produce more than 125 million tons of coal over the life of the operations and the generation of

-- policies that will help Kentucky position itself as the leading exporter of coal to international markets - research opportunities that will find alternative uses for coal beyond base load power generation
+- more than 3,500 jobs directly or indirectly. - · policies that will help Kentucky position itself as the leading exporter of coal to international markets. - · research opportunities that will find alternative uses for coal beyond base load power generation.